tvmai/tvmai.github.io/_posts/2017-10-30-Bringing-AMDGPUs-to-TVM-Stack-and-NNVM-Compiler-with-ROCm.md

 {% endhighlight %}

-We can also view GCN assembly that ROCm backend generates.
+We can also view GPU assembly that ROCm backend generates.
 This is the real code that runs on your GPU.

 {% highlight python %}